collectiveaccess/pawtucket2/README.md

 * Fix for issue preventing correct display of relationship types for self-relationships (Eg. entity-entity relationships)
 * Allow apostrophes in email addresses for new users (GitHub issue #347)
 * Update vendor libraries to incorporate security fixes
+* Updated PDF output components for compatibility with new vendor libraries
+* Filter HTML tags from user profile and user comment form input to preclude potential XSS issue

 Note that this version supports 7.3 and 7.4.
 It is not yet compatible with PHP 8.